jinoraymundo-csb/AY24252T_INFOMGT/week06/01_ordering_results.md

 SELECT * FROM sorting ORDER BY numbervalue;

 -- sorted as string
-SELECT * FROM sorti ng ORDER BY numberstring;
+SELECT * FROM sorting ORDER BY numberstring;
 ```

 You will see that the string version is sorted strictly in alphabetical order, from left to right, while the suitably typed version is sorted more appropriately.